Unloadable plugin convention breaks with Rails 4.2.3

 Environment: Redmine version 3.1.0.stable Ruby version 2.1.3-p242 (2014-09-19) [x86_64-linux] Rails version 4.2.3 Environment production Database adapter PostgreSQL SCM: Subversion 1.8.8 Git 1.9.1 Filesystem Redmine plugins: polls 0.0.1

-#1 Updated by Pierre Pretorius about 2 years ago
+#1 Updated by Pierre Pretorius over 2 years ago

 Note that I can reproduce this in standard Rails 4.2.3 very easily.
 I've logged it on github: https://github.com/rails/rails/issues/21198